danristea/xion/README.md

 ### Structure.

-Any Xion component should be a class.
-There is only one required method which must be included into the class - view().
-Otherwise your component will render a great emptiness.
+Any Xion component should be a **class**.
+There is only one required method which must be included into the class - **view()**.
+Otherwise your component will render great emptiness.
 The view method has to return [JsonML](http://www.jsonml.org/).

 ```
 import Xion from 'xion';